Andrey-Ved/algorithms/README.md

 Based on the course of Timofey Hiryanov

-- find gcd (finding the greatest common divisor by division),
+- find gcd (finding the greatest common divisor),
 - checking for prime,
 - recurrent sorting (merge sorting, Tony Hoare sorting),
 - invert part of list,